Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 367](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#367)
+* This method is defined in [controllers/admin/AdminStatsController.php line 367](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L367)

-### getPendingMessages
+### <a name="method-getPendingMessages"></a>getPendingMessages

     mixed AdminStatsControllerCore::getPendingMessages()